 Can Dogs and Cats Fly In-Cabin to Hawaii?

 The Hawaii government doesn’t impose any limitations on how your pet reaches the state.
 However, we have only found ONE airline that allows in-cabin pet travel to Hawaii: Alaska Airlines.
-Hawaiian Airlines permits small cats, dogs, and household birds to fly in the passenger cabin on inter-island flights and on flights leaving Hawaii.
+Hawaiian Airlines permits only small cats and dogs to fly in the passenger cabin on inter-island flights and on flights leaving Hawaii.

 Keep in mind that service animals and emotional support animals may qualify for in-cabin pet travel with other airlines.
 Here we are specifically referring to pets that are not qualified service or support animals.